ajaydsouza/twittercounter/readme.txt

 * Incorporated the new javascript based code.
 Added the new Big Bird style for the twittercounter button

 = 1.2 =
-* Integrated Twitter Remote
+* Integrated Twitter Widget

 = 1.1 =
-* Twitter Remote added.
+* Twitter Widget added.
 All options can be customized from with WP-Admin

 = 1.0 =
 * Release